jpin730/next-open-jira/README.md

 # Next Open Jira

-This app is a Jira clone using TailwindCSS and Material UI.
+This app is a Jira clone using Material UI, drag and drop without library.

 ## Usage